 My name is Mr Byrne-Smith and I am the Deputy Headteacher at Bevington.
 I am responsible for our Curriculum and Assessment, as well as making sure that all children at Bevington are happy and safe through my role as the school’s Designated Safeguarding Lead.
 I also teach Year 6 children Maths.
 I have worked in lots of different schools in my time as a teacher and my aim is using this experience to make Bevington the best school in the country.

-Joanna Po - Assistant Headteacher KS2 & Year 5 Teacher (Mulberry Class)
+Joanna Po - Assistant Headteacher & Reception Teacher (Elm Class)

 Having been brought up in London, I moved to Brighton to study Psychology at The University of Sussex, before going on to complete a PGCE at St Mary’s in Twickenham.
 Before starting at Bevington, I worked at a school in Hammersmith and Fulham for 6 years where I led maths and taught in both key stage 1 and 2.
-Currently, I am teaching in Year 6 (Maple Class), and have done for the last two years.
-As well as teaching in Year 6, I lead Key Stage 2, am responsible for coaching the Middle Leaders and the staff’s CPD.
+Currently, I am teaching in Reception (Elm Class).
+As well as teaching in Reception, I lead Assessment and Curriculum across the school.
 Outside of school, I enjoy travelling and exploring new places, baking treats for others to enjoy, reading and running.

-Steve Smith - Assistant Headteacher & Year 3/4 Teacher (Sequoia Class)
+Steve Smith - Assistant Headteacher & Year 6 Teacher (Maple Class)

 I arrived at Bevington in July 2013 after teaching for 4 years in secondary schools around Birmingham and Worcestershire.
 I completed my undergraduate degree at Sheffield Hallam University and completed my PGCE at the University of Worcester.
 Currently, I am teaching a mixed Year 3/4 class (Sequoia Class).
 Away from school I enjoy spectating and participating in a wide range of sports and physical activities.

-At Bevington I am responsible for standards in Year 3 and Year 4, I manage Learning Support Staff and co-ordinate the PFA.
+At Bevington I am responsible for standards in KS2.

 It was working on a children’s summer camp in America that first inspired me to become a teacher.
 After completing my PGCE, I spent 5 years working at a school in Tower Hamlets, before moving across London to lead Early Years at Bevington.
 When I’m not dancing around with tiny people at work, I can usually be found perusing bookshops for something to read.
 As a vegan, I love finding new places to eat, as well as experimenting with weird and wonderful recipes!